Selling a Home in Pre-Foreclosure in Smithville, MO

 Reinstate the Loan

-Reinstating a loan usually involves settling the past due payments, late fees, and any other charges associated with the delinquency.
-Once the mortgage is current you can continue with the monthly payments as previously agreed.
+Reinstating a loan usually includes paying off the past due payments and any other penalties or fees.
+Once the mortgage is current you can continue making regular payments as outlined in the loan agreement.

 Deed in Lieu of Foreclosure

-In a “deed in lieu,” you can agree with the lender to voluntarily transfer ownership of the property to them, in return they will release your obligation to pay the mortgage.
+In a “deed in lieu,” you can give your home to the lender in exchange for the release of your obligation to pay the mortgage.
 Your credit score would not take a hit, and the lender wouldn’t have to deal with the nuisance the foreclosure process.
-The lender can then sell the home, or keep it and have tenants in it, but you would still likely have to move out.
+The lender can then sell the house, or keep it as a rental property, but you would still be evicted.

 Bankruptcy

-Bankruptcy is a legal process that allows individuals or businesses who are unable to keep up with their debts to either have those debts restructured or discharged.
-If you go the bankruptcy route, you’ll still be responsible for paying off your debt, but you’ll have more time to and will have a different payment plan.
-There are several types of bankruptcy, but the most common for individuals are Chapter 7 and Chapter 13.:
+Bankruptcy is a legal process that allows individuals or businesses who are unable to pay their debts to either have those debts restructured or discharged.
+If you file for bankruptcy, you’ll still be responsible for paying off the mortgage, but the timeline will be extended and will have a different payment plan.
+There are two types of bankruptcy you can file:

 Chapter 7 Bankruptcy

-If you file for Chapter 7 bankruptcy, you will not be required to pay off the rest of your mortgage if your home completes foreclosure, and you can still remain in the home before foreclosure without having to pay anything monthly.
-This is usually a way to simply delay foreclosure for several months while you figure out what to do.
+If you choose Chapter 7 bankruptcy, you will not have to pay off your remaining debt if your home completes foreclosure, and you can still remain in the home before foreclosure for free.
+The goal of this is to simply delay foreclosure for several months while you figure out what to do.

 Chapter 13 Bankruptcy

-Chapter 13 bankruptcy may permit you to not give up your house.
-You’ll have to stick to a payment plan – overseen by a court-appointed trustee – that allows you to become current in three or five years.
+If you choose Chapter 13 bankruptcy, you may be able to hold onto your property.
+You’ll have to stick to a payment plan – under supervision of a court-appointed trustee – that allows you to become current in three or five years.

-Bankruptcy has several downsides, however.
-First, your entire financial life will be evaluated to see if you qualify.
-You’ll also incur considerable court fees and hire expensive bankruptcy attorneys.
-If you’re already struggling with money, you may not be able to afford filing for bankruptcy.
+Bankruptcy has several drawbacks, however.
+First, you’ll need to show that you are eligible for it, and all your debts, expenses, and income will be analyzed.
+You’ll also incur considerable court costs and fees and hire expensive bankruptcy lawyers.
+If you’re already struggling with money, bankruptcy still may be too expensive.

 Sell Your Home in Pre-Foreclosure

-Another possibility is to find a buyer and pay off the remainder of your mortgage with the funds you get from the sale.
-There are a couple different ways to do this:
+An alternative to the above options is to find a buyer and pay off your debt with the money you get from the sale.
+There are two different ways to do this:

-- Short sale — Lenders are required to consider any offer made on your Smithville, MO house.
-In a short sale, the offer is not enough money to pay off all your debts.
+- Short sale — If an interested buyer makes an offer on your Smithville, MO home, the lender is required to consider it.
+In a short sale, the offer on your Smithville, MO home in pre-foreclosure is less than the amount you owe.
 A short sale can only happen if the lender agrees.
 In some cases, the bank may believe the short sale offer would be higher than what they’d get at auction.
-A short sale does lower your credit score, but not to the extent that a foreclosure does.
+A short sale does lower your credit score, but not as much as a foreclosure.

-You can try to sell your home on the traditional market, but the foreclosure process takes between 45 and 60 days.
-According to data from the St. Louis Federal Reserve, it takes an average of 50 days to find a buyer and 50 days to close, and that doesn’t account for the work put in for making a home appealing to a traditional buyer.
-If you’re in pre-foreclosure, selling to an as-is, cash home buyer may be your best option.
-We can agree to an offer and close on your house within a month of you contacting us.
+You can try to sell your house through a real-estate agent, but foreclosure only lasts for 45 to 60 days.
+According to data from the St. Louis Federal Reserve, selling a house on the traditional market takes over 90 days, and that doesn’t include the work put in for making a home appealing to a traditional buyer.
+If you’re in pre-foreclosure, selling your home to an as-is, cash home buyer is likely preferable to the traditional market.
+Once you accept our offer, we can close as quickly as you need us to.

 How Our Smithville, MO Cash Home Buyers Can Help With Your Home in Pre-Foreclosure

-Evervest Home Buyers pays all cash for properties, and always want to give Smithville, MO residents a stress-free home sale.
-We buy all types of properties, from houses in probate to condemned properties.
+Evervest Home Buyers pays all cash for homes, and strive to give Smithville, MO homeowners a stress-free home selling experience.
+We buy all types of properties, from people who owe back taxes to homes with asbestos.

-We buy properties “as-is,” which means that the condition of the property doesn’t matter to us as it would to a typical homeowner.
+We purchase homes “as-is,” which means that homeowners do not have to make expensive renovations to the property in order to sell it.
 You also don’t have to do open houses and wait to find a buyer.
 We can help you in selling your home in pre-foreclosure by:

-- Giving you a fair offer fast — If you upload photos of your home, we can give you a same-day estimate.
-In the following 24-48 hours, a member of our team will do their own inspection.
-You don’t even have to wash the dishes before we come over.
-We always try to offer as much as we can for a home in Smithville, MO while still seeing it as an investment for ourselves.
+- Getting our best possible offer fast — If you upload photos of your home, we can give you an estimate within an hour.
+Then, we’ll schedule an inspection, where a member of our team will do their own inspection.
+You don’t even have to pick up the socks off the floor before we come over.
+We always strive to offer the most we can for a property in Smithville, MO while still seeing it as an investment for ourselves.

-- Giving you a stress-free home sale — We understand that your Smithville, MO home being in pre-foreclosure is not the best time in your life, and you may not want to move out of your home.
-We’ll make everything as simple as we can so you don’t experience any added stress.
+- Making the home selling experience stress-free — We understand that your Smithville, MO home being in pre-foreclosure is not the best time in your life, and you may be nostalgic about leaving your home.
+We’ll make everything as simple as we can so you don’t feel any added stress.
 Unlike other cash home buying companies, we have never written a contract that didn’t close because we didn’t fulfill its terms.
-We’ll show you proof of funds so you don’t have to worry.
+We’ll show you proof of funds so you can feel at ease.

-- Getting you money fast — While banks prefer not having to go through the foreclosure process, they’ll still move to take over and sell the house as quickly as possible.
-When you sell to Evervest, you will sell your house fast.
-There’s no waiting for inspections, appraisals, or open house.
-As licensed real estate brokers, we can perform the closing ourselves, as soon as you need us to after you agree to our offer.
+- Getting you money fast — While banks prefer not having to go through the foreclosure process, they’re not going to wait around to collect their debt.
+We can help you sell your house fast.
+You don’t have to deal with or wait around for third parties.
+As licensed real estate brokers, we can perform the closing ourselves, usually within 30 days if not sooner.

-- Saving your credit score — Having a home in pre-foreclosure does not effect your credit score.
-However, if your house is foreclosed on, it has a huge negative impact on your credit score, that won’t go away for 7 years.
-While selling to us won’t allow you to keep your home, we can save you from the financial perils of foreclosure.
+- Saving your credit score — Having a home in pre-foreclosure won’t effect your credit score.
+However, if your house is foreclosed on, it can have massive consequences for your credit score, that won’t go away for 7 years.
+While you won’t get to keep your home if you sell to us, we can save you from the financial pitfalls of it getting foreclosed on.

 Other services we offer in Smithville, MO include: